roman-milk/roman-milk.github.io/1974-a-summer-of-incestuous-love.md

  "How much time had transpired since Paul left you alone?"
 I asked.

  "An hour, give or take," she shrugged.
-Report_Story #2